CDP Atlantic Hurricane Season Recovery FundSupport this Fund

-All signs indicate that the 2022 hurricane season will be a daunting one even as disaster and emergency resources continue to be stretched thin because of COVID-19.The CDP Atlantic Hurricane Season Recovery Fund supports initiatives that prioritize communities devastated by Atlantic hurricanes, especially those facing systemic barriers to equitable recovery.
+All signs indicate that the 2023 hurricane season will be a daunting one, even as communities struggle to recover from major hurricanes that have struck in recent years.
+It only takes one storm to make landfall to create significant damage, whether it is Category 1 or Category 5.The CDP Atlantic Hurricane Season Recovery Fund supports initiatives that prioritize communities devastated by Atlantic hurricanes, especially those facing systemic barriers to equitable recovery.
 Click To Tweet

 Photo: Clean up in San Juan, Puerto Rico following Hurricane Fiona.
 (Credit: Miguel Romero via Twitter)

 We support recovery programs identified by our disaster experts in partnership with those in the affected communities.
 This includes rebuilding homes and providing mental health, legal, and disaster case management services.
 As the recovery progresses, we often shift our focus to address other urgent challenges identified by our local partners.

 In consultation with local stakeholders, our team identifies specific unmet recovery needs and funding gaps in each community.
 We explore investing in all geographic areas affected by the Atlantic hurricanes.

 CDP prioritizes giving resources aimed at meeting the needs of populations and individuals who systemic inequities have marginalized.

 With funding from the Center for Disaster Philanthropy's Atlantic Hurricane Recovery Fund, our grantee partners are helping affected communities rebuild stronger.